 David Talbert is managing partner at US Capital Group in Baton Rouge and president of the Louisiana Mortgage Lenders Association.

-Richard Haase is president of Latter & Blum Inc. Realtors, a New Orleans-based brokerage with more than 1,400 agents.
+Richard Haase is former president of Latter & Blum Inc. Realtors, a New Orleans-based brokerage with more than 1,400 agents.
 A veteran broker, he is active in numerous business groups and charities.

 What advice would you give to a first-time buyer?